OliverKillane/emDB/enumtrait/README.md

 ```
 With that we can now pass tokens between macros in a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

+Additional modification of the `store` is required to support accessing and
+exporting from modules, as well as the differing item and expression macro
+contexts (trailing `;` on macro invocation).

 `enumtrait` passes information between macros using this method.

 ## Related Work